RPi-Distro/chromium/ungoogled-chromium.md

  - [ ] core/ungoogled-chromium/disable-signin.patch
  - [ ] core/ungoogled-chromium/toggle-translation-via-switch.patch
  - [ ] core/ungoogled-chromium/disable-untraceable-urls.patch

+   This feature (which does a ping to a "financial" server?) is already disabled on linux in rlz/buildflags/buildflags.gni , but can also be forced off with enable_rlz=false.
+Thus, windows/mac-only patch.

+ - [X] core/disable-web-environment-integrity.patch

+   WEI is awful, disable this in debian.

  - [ ] core/ungoogled-chromium/disable-profile-avatar-downloading.patch
  - [ ] core/ungoogled-chromium/disable-gcm.patch
  - [ ] core/ungoogled-chromium/disable-domain-reliability.patch